The Mad Stoic has been sleeping for a while. Let me check the news here…

 But now is a good time to contemplate death.

 See, the Stoics were a little obsessive about death.
-But this is for good reason: conquer your fear of death, and what the hell else will scare you?
+This is for good reason: conquer your fear of death, and what the hell else will scare you?
 Keep in mind, this doesn’t make things less unpleasant.
 Not fearing death doesn’t mean you enjoy being stuck by needles.
 Or perhaps you do, because the feel of the needle assures you you’re alive, like some strange little emo.

 Perhaps you might think now is a good time to not ponder about death.
 Kind of have a lot on your plate, you know?
 And I understand.
 Shortness of breath and fever aren’t conducive to heavy thinking.
 Let’s be real: if you’re sick, unless the threat of dying in that moment is very real, just focus on getting better.
 Which, may I remind you, isn’t up to you.
 This is good.
 Means you can relax.